-Contracts with customers are recognised in the balance sheet as contract assets, contract liabilities or as receivables.
+Contracts with customers are recognised in the balance sheet under other receivables or liabilities as contract assets or contract liabilities as well as under trade receivables.
 In the contract assets line item, the entitlement to a consideration from a contract with a customer for goods and services already transferred to the customer is presented net of any advance payments already received - or the unconditional entitlement thereto.
 If the advance payments received - or the unconditional entitlement thereto - exceed the entitlement to a consideration for goods and services already transferred to the customer, the resulting balance is recognised in the contract liabilities line item.
 A receivable is recognised when the entitlement to a consideration only depends on the passage of time.
 Impairments of contract assets and receivables are measured and recognised in accordance with IFRS 9.